Maybach: Mercedes-Maybach

-In November 2014, Daimler announced the revival of the Maybach name as a sub-brand of the Mercedes-Benz S-Class (W222), positioned as an upscale version akin to the more sporty Mercedes-AMG sub-brand.
+In November 2014, Daimler announced the revival of the Maybach name as a sub-brand of the Mercedes-Benz S-Class (W222), known internally as the model X222 platform, positioned as an upscale version akin to the more sporty Mercedes-AMG sub-brand.
 In anticipation of its April 2015 launch, the flagship Mercedes-Maybach S600 was unveiled at car shows in Los Angeles, United States, and Guangzhou, China, and the production model at the 2015 Geneva Motor Show.
-During the facelift, the S 500 and S 550 were redesignated S 560 and the flagship was renamed S 650.
+The X222 lineup received a mid-life facelift for model 2018.
+The V8 variant S550 was renamed to the S560.
+The V12 variant S600 flagship model was renamed the S650, known as S680 in the Chinese market.

 Assembled on the same Sindelfingen line used for the S-Class, the model is targeted against the Bentley Mulsanne and Rolls-Royce Phantom.
 At 5.453 metre long with a wheelbase of 3.365 m (132.5 inches), it is approximately 20 cm longer than the long-wheelbase S-Class models.
 The Mercedes-Maybach will be available as S500 (S550 in the US) and S600 models, with 4matic all-wheel-drive optional with the V8 engine.
 Acceleration is 0 to 60 mph in 5.0 seconds.

 The base car has several colour finish options and the choice between a three-seat rear bench, or two seats reclining.
 Options include: air-conditioned, heated and massaging seats; heated armrests; a system to pump scented, ionised air around the cabin; and a 1540 watt Burmester 3D surround sound system with 24 speakers.
 Maybach S500 assembly in Pune, India, began in September 2015, making India the second country to produce a Maybach.

+Since September 2020, the MBUSI plant in Vance, Alabama, has produced the Mercedes-Maybach GLS 600.

 Concept cars

-The first Mercedes-Maybach concept car is the Vision Mercedes-Maybach 6, a large 2-door coupe with a fully electric drivetrain.
+The first Mercedes-Maybach concept car is the Vision Mercedes-Maybach 6, a large two-door coupe with a fully electric drivetrain.
 The model was unveiled at the 2016 Pebble Beach Concours d'Elegance.
-The latest concept car is Project MAYBACH, a Mercedes-Maybach S-Class.